 You May Be Able To Sue in Harpers Ferry, IA Small Claims in Other Situations.
 For Example:

 - If you are suing about a car accident that occurred in Harpers Ferry, IA.

 - If you are suing about a security deposit and the leased premises are located in Harpers Ferry, IA.

 - If you are suing about damage to your house that occurred in Harpers Ferry, IA.

 - If you have an issue with your Landlord returning the security deposit and the rented unit was in Harpers Ferry, IA County then you would be able to sue your landlord in Harpers Ferry, IA Small Claims Court (you would also be able to sue your landlord in the small claims court in the county where they live).

 What Kinds of Cases Go to Harpers Ferry, IA Small Claims Court?

 You can always sue an individual Harpers Ferry, IA Small Claims Court if they live in Harpers Ferry, IA County.
 You can always sue a company in Harpers Ferry, IA Small Claims Court if their business is located in Harpers Ferry, IA County.
 Small claims courts can only hear specific types of cases.
-Most small claims courts can only hear civil cases involving small amounts of money, usually around $10,000 or less.
+Most small claims courts can only hear civil cases involving small amounts of money.
 Harpers Ferry, IA Small Claims Court can hear Civil Court Cases, such as:

 - Breach of contract disputes